Marshmallow root

 Who Should Avoid Use

-Pregnant and breastfeeding women should skip marshmallow root due to limited safety research.
-People allergic to plants in the Malvaceae family—including okra, cotton, or hibiscus—should also avoid use to prevent allergic reactions like rash or breathing difficulties.
+Pregnant and breastfeeding women should skip marshmallow root due to limited safety data.
+Anyone scheduled for surgery should stop use at least two weeks prior, as it may interfere with blood sugar control during procedures.
+Those allergic to plants in the Malvaceae family—including okra, cotton, or hibiscus—should avoid it to prevent reactions like skin rash or breathing difficulties.

 Legal Status

-Marshmallow root maintains completely legal status throughout the United States and internationally.
-The FDA recognizes Althaea officinalis as Generally Recognized as Safe (GRAS) for food use, making it available without restrictions for consumer purchase and consumption.
+Marshmallow root is fully legal across the United States and most countries worldwide.
+The FDA classifies it as Generally Recognized as Safe (GRAS) for food use, meaning you can freely purchase and consume it without restrictions.1

-You can legally obtain marshmallow root in several forms:
+You can legally buy marshmallow root in several forms:

 • Dried root for smoking blends